-Legumes Can Be Bad for Dogs
+Legumes Can Be Bad

-It is probably a good idea to simply stick to lentils when it comes to feeding your dog food from the bean group.
-There are many different kinds of beans out there and some can give your dog bouts of indigestion.
-It could stress your dog out and might lead to some behavioral changes, not to mention some very bad gas!
+Further, you may want to simply stick to lentils, or whatever type of bean works for your canine, when it comes to feeding your dog something from this food group.
+With all the different bean types out there, some can give your dog terrible bouts of indigestion.
+It could also stress your dog out and lead to some behavioral changes, not to mention some very bad gas!

 What to Watch Out For